 Isotope Source

 Isotopes are not man-madeInorganic simply means not originating from living organisms.
 It’s the opposite of “organic,” which refers to things that come from plants or animals.
-While inorganic substances might not be directly involved in metabolism, they play essential roles in keeping your… Read More, but they occur naturally.
+While inorganic substances might not be directly involved in metabolism, they play essential roles in keeping your body’s chemistry balanced, which can indirectly support healthy metabolic function….
+Read More, but they occur naturally.
 The vast majority of isotopes are stable, meaning they do not undergo radioactive decay.
 However, some isotopes are radioactive, meaning they emit radiationRadiation is invisible energy that moves around like super-fast waves or tiny packets of energy.
 It’s kind of like when you feel the heat from a campfire, even if you’re not touching the fire.
-Where did the word come from?… Read More as they decay into other elements.
+Where did the word come from?
+The word “radiation” has its roots in an old language… Read More as they decay into other elements.

 Additional Facets